 Trae has been at Allegheny since the spring of 2017.
-Originally from California, Dr. Yeckley obtained a BA in Film and Media Studies from the University of California, Irvine, and went on to receive a Master of Education in Couple and Family Therapy from the University of Oregon.
-After a several years working in community mental health, Dr. Yeckley moved to Iowa to pursue a Ph.D.
-In 2016, Trae Yeckley graduated with a Ph.D. in Couple and Family Therapy from the University of Iowa.
-Dr. Trae Yeckley has nearly a decade of experience working in a variety of counseling settings, but discovered a passion for working with college students while spending time at the Cornell College Counseling Center in Mt.
+Originally from California, Trae obtained a BA in Film and Media Studies from the University of California, Irvine, and went on to receive a Master of Education in Couple and Family Therapy from the University of Oregon.
+After a several years working in community mental health, they moved to Iowa to pursue a Ph.D.
+In 2016, Trae graduated with a Ph.D. in Couples and Family Therapy from the University of Iowa.
+They have nearly a decade of experience working in a variety of counseling settings, but discovered a passion for working with college students while spending time at the Cornell College Counseling Center in Mt.
 Vernon, Iowa.

-When not in the office, Dr. Yeckley can generally be found outside enjoying playing sports, watching birds, or going on nature walks with family.
+When not in the office, Trae can generally be found outside enjoying playing sports, watching birds, or going on nature walks with family.
 When forced inside due to weather, Dr. Yeckley spends time following San Diego sports teams, baking, or playing Legos.

 Born and raised in the Crawford County, Pennsylvania area, Charity obtained a BS in Psychology with a Mental Health and Research Focus from Edinboro University of Pennsylvania.
 She went on to receive a Master of Arts in Clinical Mental Health Counseling from Edinboro University’s, School of Graduate Studies and Research.
 She is a Certified Clinical Trauma Professional who has worked in both college and community settings allowing her to pursue her true passion of helping individuals recognize their strengths and bolstering them emotionally.